Introduction

 Use Modules When Beds Are Too Dry

 Direct sowing works well when the soil is warm and moist.
-However, during dry summer spells, open ground can be difficult to keep steady.
+However, during dry summer spells, open ground can be hard to keep steady.

 If seedbeds keep drying out, start crops in modules instead.
-This lets you control moisture more easily while the seeds germinate and the seedlings get established.
+This makes it easier to control moisture while seeds germinate and seedlings establish.

 - Lettuce